This Potato Pokora batter is so versatile.

 You can dip different types of veggies in the batter and fry individually, or you can create a meaty veggie mixture and coat and fry or even fry as balls.

 The batter can be changed by adjusting the water.
 Tonight it’s one batter 2 ways:-

-Eggplant pakoras and then I chopped up some fresh coriander leaves and added it to the remaining batter to coat thin slices of potato 👌
+Eggplant pakoras and then I chopped up some fresh coriander leaves and added them to the remaining batter to coat thin slices of potato 👌

 1 large potato sliced thinly